vadimtyuryaev/RegrCoeffsExplorer/README.md

-depicts a boxplot with a notch to display a confidence interval around the median and jitters to add random noise to data points preventing overlap and revealing the underlying data distribution more clearly. substantial changes in the OR progressing alone the empirical data as clearly observed.
+depicts a boxplot with a notch to display a confidence interval around the median and jitters to add random noise to data points preventing overlap and revealing the underlying data distribution more clearly.
+Substantial changes in the OR progressing alone the empirical data are clearly observed.

 ### Customize plots - 1/2